ebinpissac/ebinpissac.github.io/README.md

+I am just using this theme.
+Thanks to the developer.
+All the following contents are from him.
+I am not changing anything.

 If there's any issue you are facing in setting up DevJournal theme, I'm there for you.
 Just create an issue in this repository (http://github.com/hemangsk/DevJournal), (https://help.github.com/articles/creating-an-issue/) and I'll get back to you asap. :smile: :+1:<br>

 ![alt-tag](https://farm8.staticflickr.com/7062/26385542743_1c7e6b8d9e_o.png)